 Table 7.
 A sample from the second extraction, with contextual information

 61First, all the variables were treated as active except for ‘text_info’.
 The variable ‘sem_class’ was ignored.
 Figure 3 maps the first two dimensions of the data.
 The plot differs from what Figures 1 and 2 show.
 In dimensions 1 and 2, there is a strong correlation between (a) quite and the pre-determiner construction in the lower right corner, and (b) between rather and the pre-adjectival construction in the upper left corner on the other.
 Along the horizontal axis (dimension 1), pre-determiner quite is correlated with the ‘spoken’ modality of the ‘text_mode’ variable, and more specifically with the two modalities of the ‘text_type’ variable (i.e. other spoken and conversation).
 In contrast, along the same axis, pre-adjectival rather is correlated with the ‘written’ modality of ‘text_mode’ and all the modalies of ‘text_type’ (i.e. academic writing, non-academic writing, fiction, news, other published writing, and unpublished writing).
-We should be wary of concluding that pre-determiner quite prefers spoken contexts and pre-adjectival quite prefers written contexts.
+We should be wary of concluding that pre-determiner quite prefers spoken contexts and pre-adjectival rather prefers written contexts.
 Indeed, along the vertical axis (dimension 2), pre-determiner quite is found in one spoken context (conversation) and also four written contexts (other published writing, fiction, unpublished writing, and news).
-Along the same axis, pre-adjectival rather is found in one written contexts (academic writing) and also one spoken context (other spoken).
+Along the same axis, pre-adjectival rather is found in one written context (academic writing) and also one spoken context (other spoken).
 Non-academic writing is specific to neither pre-determiner quite nor pre-adjectival rather.

 Figure 3.
 MCA plot : a simultaneous representation of pre-adjectival vs. pre-determiner syntax (active, in black), intensifiers (active, in red), text modes (active, in green), text types (active, in blue), and text information (illustrative, in cyan)